How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 You search your own Notion pages, your teammates' pages, the Slack links you shared, Notion's search bar.
 Nothing useful comes back.
 So you end up emailing the original attendees, piecing together their fading memories, and rebuilding the rationale from scratch.

+If you manage a team of 5 to 30 people and use Notion, this scenario probably feels familiar.
 Managing meeting notes in Notion takes more than just creating pages.
 You need database structure, tag design, and links to the raw recordings before the notes become something your future self can actually find.

 Why managing meeting notes in Notion still fails

-• Shared once in Slack, then gone: A month later the message has scrolled off, and Slack search returns unrelated threads
+• Shared once in Slack, then gone: a month later the message has scrolled off, and Slack search returns unrelated threads

 The minimum setup for a 5-30 person team